-I have pleasure in presenting your Company's Annual Report and Financial Statements for the financial year ended 31 May 2015.
-The year has been an excellent one for your Company culminating in the discovery of a new kimberlite body at Rihiivaara near Kuhmo in Eastern Finland close to the Russian border.
-This discovery is a major step forward in your Company's diamond exploration programme in the Karelian Craton.
+I have pleasure in presenting your Company's Annual Report and Financial Statements for the financial year ended 31 May 2016.
+The year has been an excellent one for your Company.
+The Lahtojoki diamond deposit was acquired, together with a Mining Permit from the Finnish authorities for its development and your Company's diamond exploration programme showed further success with mineral analysis indicating that the Riihivaarä kimberlite body discovered by your Company is likely to be diamondiferous.